Silencing Mom Guilt with Scripture

 The mom next to us is not an indicator of how well we are doing.

-But in fact God has placed the parts in the body, every one of them, just as he wanted them to be.
-If they were all one part, where would the body be? -1 Corinthians 12:18-19
+But as it is, God arranged the members in the body, each one of them, as He chose.
+If all were a single member, where would the body be?

 Each part of the body is made separate and different with a purpose.
 If we could do everything on our own, why would we need to grow as a body and edify each other?
 Why would we need a community of other moms and families?
 Why would we need to bring God into our parenting at all?